September is a time to reflect

 Take time to review, plan and set goals

 Review your goals – Start by reviewing progress made towards achieving any goals you’ve already set yourself.
 Consider what has worked well for you; list the skills you have developed, challenges met and any key areas of learning.
 You can then identify any gaps, note what has got in the way of progress and establish what you would like to achieve.

 Re-establish and set new goals – Following a review, you will be aware of any goals which still need completing and identify any new ones.
-Make sure that you set SMART goals which are specific, measurable, achievable, realistic and time measurable.
+Make sure that you set SMART goals that are specific, measurable, achievable, realistic, and time measurable.
 This will help you to keep focused and achieve what you set out accomplish.